Ruben-Krueger/ProfitProphet/api/_shared/strategies/README.md

 This directory contains individual trading strategies that can be used by the main trading engine.

-## Spread Capture Strategy

-The spread capture strategy identifies profit opportunities in prediction markets by exploiting price discrepancies between the "yes" and "no" sides of the same market.
-In prediction markets, the sum of yes and no prices should theoretically equal 1.0 (or 100%), representing the total probability space.
-However, market inefficiencies, liquidity constraints, and trader behavior often create spreads where yes + no ≠ 1.0.

-When a significant spread exists, the strategy takes simultaneous positions on both sides of the market.
-For example, if a market has yes at $0.45 and no at
-$0.50 (total = $0.95), the strategy would buy both positions, effectively paying
-$0.95 for a guaranteed $1.00 payout at resolution.
-The $0.05 difference represents the profit opportunity, minus transaction costs and the time value of money.

-The strategy uses a multi-factor scoring system to evaluate opportunities, considering factors like spread size, trading volume, open interest, time to expiry, and implied volatility.
-It employs Kelly Criterion position sizing to optimize risk-adjusted returns while managing exposure based on configurable risk tolerance levels.

-This approach is more accurately described as statistical arbitrage rather than traditional market making, as it relies on mean reversion of price spreads rather than providing continuous liquidity.
-The strategy works best in markets with sufficient liquidity, reasonable time horizons, and clear resolution criteria.
+## Complementary Arbitrage

+Every Kalshi market resolves to exactly one of two outcomes: the "yes" side pays $1.00 and "no" pays $0.00, or vice versa.
+If you buy one "yes" contract and one "no" contract on the same market, you're guaranteed to hold exactly one winning contract at resolution — so the pair always pays out $1.00, regardless of which side wins.

+This means that whenever the combined cost of buying one "yes" contract and one "no" contract (at the price you'd actually pay — the ask, not the midpoint) is less than $1.00, buying the pair locks in a profit equal to the difference, minus fees.
+For example, if yes asks at $0.45 and no asks at
+$0.50 (combined $0.95), buying one of each costs $0.95 for a guaranteed
+$1.00 payout — a $0.05 profit per pair before fees.

+This is arbitrage in the traditional sense: the profit is determined at the moment both legs fill, not by predicting which way the market moves.
+It does not rely on the spread narrowing, mean reversion, or any view on the underlying question.

+**What actually puts the profit at risk:**

+- **Execution risk.** The edge is only real if both legs fill at (or better than) the ask prices used to detect the opportunity.
+Thin order books mean the second leg may move or dry up before it fills, especially for larger position sizes.
+- **Capital lockup.** The profit isn't realized until the market resolves.
+  Capital committed to a pair is unavailable for other opportunities until then — longer time-to-resolution means longer lockup.
+- **Platform/counterparty risk.** Ordinary exchange risk (custody, settlement) applies for the life of the position, same as any position held on Kalshi.

+The strategy scores opportunities on edge size, trading volume, and open interest (deeper, more liquid books are less likely to slip during execution of the second leg).
+Position sizing is capital- and liquidity-constrained — capped by a configurable max investment and by a fraction of market volume that scales with risk tolerance — rather than a probabilistic sizing formula, since the payout itself isn't probabilistic.